opsd-io/.github/profile/README.md

 OPSd strives to democratize cloud infrastructure management by providing accessible and user-friendly infrastructure-as-code modules.
 We aim to support IT startups and software houses in enhancing their DevOps capabilities while ensuring their cloud infrastructure is stable, scalable, automated, well-documented and secure.

 # We are open for the PR's
+We thrives on collaboration and contributions from the community.
+Whether you're a seasoned developer, a DevOps enthusiast, or someone passionate about cloud technology.
+There are numerous ways to get involved and make a difference:

+* Code Contributions,

+* Documentation,

+* Testing and Feedback.

 If you like what we do and would like to contribute, visit [contribution](https://github.com/opsd-io/contribution) section to find out how to get started.

 # Support